Breword/tmux/Clipboard.md

 An alternative to using `set-clipboard` is to use an external tool to set the clipboard. tmux has a method to pipe copied text to a command rather than only creating a paste buffer.
-The copy key bindings can be changed to do this instead of the default.
+The copy key bindings can be changed to do this.

 The available tools are: